pastorZakaia/ToDoList-Application/README.md

-## To do List app
+# To do List app

-# Part of HyperionDev Bootcamp assignment App that takes in user input and stores it as a collection of notes.
+## Part of HyperionDev Bootcamp assignment.
+A To DO List Application that takes in user input and stores it as a collection of notes.
 technologies:

 - Python